 Graduate Term Schedule

 For graduate programs (master's level programs), courses are offered in two 7-week sub-terms each term.
 As the academic rigor of a graduate program is significantly greater than the rigor of an undergraduate program, it is better for our graduate students to focus on one class at a time, providing the opportunity for greater success.

 In-person classes meet one evening per week for three hours.
 Additionally, students should expect to allocate approximately 13-16 hours per week to their studies and projects; however, the amount of time may vary from course to course depending on the goals of the particular curriculum.
 There are no classes scheduled around certain holidays.

-Class attendance is mandatory for both online and hybrid format students.
+Class attendance is mandatory for both online and on-site format students.
 Because much of your learning occurs through in-class discussions with other students, attendance at each is critical for the classes to flow smoothly.

 Online program attendance is required to help students stay on track for meeting course goals and learning outcomes.
 Attendance for online programs is measured by participation in the course and the submission of designated assignments by their due dates.

 You'll know exactly what to expect for each course and for each week.
 Every course uses a syllabus that outlines the weekly assignments and projects, the overall goals of the course, and the steps you'll take to fulfill the goals.

 TEXTBOOKS AND MATERIALS